-Spacecraft charging has many effects, with differential charging rather than absolute charging being the most dangerous because it can lead to surface arcing or electrostatic discharges (ESD) between surfaces, and gives rise to various operational anomalies.
+Spacecraft charging has many effects.
+Differential charging rather than absolute charging is the most dangerous.
+It can lead to surface arcing or electrostatic discharges (ESD) between surfaces and give rise to various operational anomalies.
 To combat irregularities, design solutions include conductive bonding between different surfaces and applying conductive surface treatments to non-conductive surfaces.

 HIRF (High-Intensity Radio Frequency)

-Electromagnetic HIRF exists due to transmission of electromagnetic RF energy from radar, radio, television, and other ground-based, shipborne, or airborne RF transmitters.
+Radar, radio, television, and other ground-based, ship-borne, and airborne RF transmitters transmit electromagnetic RF energy, creating electromagnetic HIRF.
 HIRF can upset or damage any electrical equipment, notably a spacecraft during the launch or tracking phase of the deployment.
-Given the extremely high levels of energy involved with assessing products and systems for HIRF, only a limited number of test facilities can offer these types of services, including Element.
+HIRF assessment involves extremely high levels of energy and only a few test facilities can offer these services, including Element.

-There is a requirement to protect the space system against both direct and indirect effects of lightning.
+There is a requirement to protect the space system against both the direct and indirect effects of lightning.
 Testing at the system level is not essential but shall be verified by analysis.
-At Element Materials Technology, we have the expertise to test for both direct and indirect effects as well as offer design advice.
+At Element, we have the expertise to test for both direct and indirect effects as well as offer design advice.

-At Element Materials Technology, we have numerous horn antennas that can be used for the measurement.
+At Element, we have many horn antennas that can be used for the measurement.
 These have a high gain and therefore a lower antenna factor.
 The antenna factor is added to the receiver reading which makes the overall measurement.
 By using a high gain horn antenna we can lower the noise floor while keeping the standard bandwidth.

 How Element can help with EMC testing and certification

-EMC testing and certification for a space environment requires bespoke tests and sensitive measurements.
-Element’s Advisory Services team is in a unique position, being able to draw upon a portfolio of the group’s testing facilities and knowledge, to help with EMC testing in space and meet your engineering challenges.
+EMC testing and certification for a space environment require bespoke tests and sensitive measurements.
+With Element's advisory services team, you can access a portfolio of testing facilities and engineering expertise for your EMC testing in space.

-For more information on EMC testing and EMC certification services, please contact us now.
+For more information on EMC testing in space and EMC testing certification services, please contact us now.

 EMI EMC Testing